un1cum/Beast_Bomber/README.md

 # 📌 SMS attack

 There are many spam services at your disposal!
-Beast Bomber supports **Russian and Kazakh** phone numbers.
+Beast Bomber supports **ONLY Russian and Kazakh** phone numbers.

 # 📌 Discord attack